Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Preliminaries and Problem Setup

 \begin{remark} For a finite $\epsilon > 0$, an $\epsilon$-differentially private mechanism is such that every column has either all non-zero or all zero entries, i.e. there cannot be a zero and a non-zero entry in the same column.
-Thus, any mechanism achieving finite $\edp(\cdot)$ can have $M-k$ non-zero columns and $k$ all-zero columns for some integer $0\le k \le M-1$.
+Thus, any mechanism achieving a finite $\edp(\cdot)$ can have $M-k$ non-zero columns and $k$ all-zero columns for some integer $0\le k \le M-1$.
 Also note that $\edp(Q_{\hX|X}) \ge 0$ for any $Q_{\hX|X}$. \end{remark} Note that $D=0$ (perfect utility) implies that $\hat{X}=X$, i.e. the optimal mechanism is an identity matrix $Q$ with $\edp(Q) = \infty$.
-Thus, we focus only on $D>0$ in the sequel. \begin{lemma} $\edp(\cdot)$ is convex in $Q_{\hX|X}$. \end{lemma}
+Thus, we focus only on $D>0$ in the sequel. \begin{lemma} $\edp(\cdot)$ is quasi-convex in $Q_{\hX|X}$, where quasi-convexity is defined according to \cite[Section 3.4.1]{Boyd}.
+Equivalently \cite[Section 3.4.2]{Boyd}, for all $Q_1, Q_2$, and $\lambda \in [0,1]$ we have